HarryCashel/Pythreddit/README.md

 5. Are upvotes/downvotes owned, or just calculated?
 6. A sub is owned by one user - a user can own many subs

-Questions
+Questions/ to do
-1. Will each subreddit/post/comment need an id
+1. Will each subreddit/post/comment need an id?
+2. Posts/comments/threads will need a datetime added

 ![wire](/docs/db/PythredditdraftERD.png)